khnaim/custom-page-cache/README.md

 - php bin/magento setup:static-content:deploy

 ## Configuration
-To use this feature, you have to activate it in the backend Stores > Configuration > Khnaim > Custom Page Cache Settings > Custom Page Cache Whitelist
+To add the parameters, you need to go to the backend Stores > Configuration > Khnaim > Custom Page Cache Settings > Custom Page Cache Whitelist

 ## Dependencies
 Consider the following resources for external dependencies: